silvacms/silva.app.shorturl/README.txt

 Introduction
 ============

-This extension provides native Short URLs in Silva.
+This extension provides native Short URLs in `Silva`_.
 It allows users to manage short hyperlinks to any Silva content item.
 It's particularly useful for Twitter postings.

 Instead of sending a URL such as: http://www.yoursite.com/department/news/articlename (51 characters)